qgis/QGIS-Documentation/docs/training_manual/spatial_databases/import_export.rst

 Of course, a database with no easy way to migrate data into it and out of it would not be of much use.
-Fortunately, there are a number of tools that will let you easily move data into and out of PostGIS.
+Fortunately, there are a number of tools that will let you easily move data into and out of PostgreSQL.

 shp2pgsql
 -------------------------------------------------------------------------------

 shp2pgsql is a commandline tool to import ESRI Shapefile to the database.
-Under Unix, you can use the following command for importing a new PostGIS
+Under Unix, you can use the following command for importing a new PostgreSQL
 table:

 .. code-block:: bash